Sony FE 14mm F1.8 GM Lens Review

 The peripheral performance was under close scrutiny, but after preparing 15 test example sets to share, the volume seemed overkill.
 Reality could be shared more efficiently by a subset of those results, still illustrating a variety of subject distances.

 The first, second, and third sets of examples are from the bottom-left corner of the frame.
-The third set is cropped from the top-left, and the last two sets are from the bottom-right.
+The fourth set is cropped from the top-left, and the last two sets are from the bottom-right.
 All four corners produced similar image quality, so the choice of frame positions matters little aside from viewer orientation purposes.

 Sony FE 14mm f/1.8 GM Lens Corner Sharpness Comparison Example